prisma/prisma1/examples/proxy-custom-schema/README.md

 This directory contains an example implementation for an **API gateway on top of a Graphcool CRUD API**.
 The idea is to customize the API operations that are exposed to your clients by _hiding_ the original CRUD API and defining a custom schema on top of it.

-The API gateway uses a dedicated syntax that allows to easily implement a mapping from the custom schema to the underlying CRUD API.
+The API gateway uses dedicated tooling that allows to easily implement a mapping from the custom schema to the underlying CRUD API.

 Try out the read-only [demo](https://graphqlbin.com/lx9I1).